DavidNel-MDA/IntellizoneVibrationRecorder/README.md

 1. Clone the repository: [git clone https://github.com/your-repo/intellizone-can-device.git](https://github.com/your-repo/intellizone-can-device.git)
 2. Install the required libraries: pip install -r requirements.txt
 3. Configure the config_yaml.py file with your device's Unique ID (UID) and other settings.

 ## Usage

 1. Run the main script: python main.py
 2. The device will perform node discovery and start sending heartbeat messages to the controller.
-3. Use the status_request module to send status requests to the controller and receive responses.
+3. Use the status_request module to send status requests to the controller receive responses.

 ## Modules